MathieuNls/precinct/precinct-main.md

 Their clone detector takes the form of an IDE plugin that alerts developers as soon as a clone is inserted into the program.
 IDE warnings can be quite distracting as shown by Ko _et al_ [@Ko2006d].
 PRECINCT operates at commit-time, and hence we believe it fits better within the developer's workflow.

 Tree-matching and metric-based methods are two sub-categories of syntactic analysis for clone detection.
 Syntactic analyses consist of building abstract syntax trees (AST) and analyze them with a set of dedicated metrics or searching for identical sub-trees.
 Many existing AST-based approaches rely on sub-tree comparison to detect clone, including the work of Baxter et al.[@Baxter1998], Wahleret et al. [@Wahler], and the work of Jian et al. with Deckard [@Jiang2007].
 An AST-based approach compares metrics computed on the AST, rather than the code itself, to identify clones [@Patenaude1999; @Balazinska].

-Another approach to detecting clones is to use static analysis and to leverage the semantics of a program to improve the detection.
+Another approach for detecting clones is to use static analysis and to leverage the semantics of a program to improve the detection.
 These techniques rely on program dependency graphs, where nodes are statements and edges are dependencies.
 Then, the problem of finding clones is reduced to the problem of finding identical sub-groups in the program dependency graph.
 Examples of existing techniques that fall into this category are the ones presented by Krinke et al.[@Krinke2001] and Gabel et al. [@Gabel2008].

-Many clone detection tools have been created using a lexical approach for clone detection.
+Many clone detection tools resort to lexical approaches for clone detection.
 Here, the code is transformed into a series of tokens.
 If sub-series repeat themselves, it means that a potential clone is in the code.
 Some popular tools that use this technique include Dup [@Baker], CCFinder [@Kamiya2002], and CP-Miner [@Li2006].

-Niko _el al._ proposed techniques revolving around hashing to obtain a quick answer while detecting type-1, type-2, and type-3 clones in Squeaksource [@Niko2012].
+Niko _el al._ proposed techniques revolving around hashing to obtain a quick answer while detecting Type 1, Type 2, and Type 3 clones in Squeaksource [@Niko2012].
 While their approach works on a single system (i.e., detecting clones on one version of one system), they found that more than 14% of all clones are copied from project to project, stressing the need for fast and scalable approaches for clone detection to detect clone across a large number of projects.
 On the performance side, Niko _el al._ were able to perform clone detection on 74,026 classes in 14:45 hours (4,747 class per hour) with a 8 core Xeon at 2.3 GHz with 16 GB of RAM.
 While these results are promising, especially because the approach detects clones across projects and versions, the computing power required is still considerable.